Why a typewriter now?

-How should you take care of it ?
+How do you take care of it ?

 "... a lively, lavishly illustrated history of this newly revered machine backed by a comprehensive user’s guide ...
 A clever, illuminating, and irresistible book of typewriter appreciation and a call for 'digital detox' and 'slow communication.'" —Booklist